 First, work on growing your email list.
 Often, you might not be targeting the right people, or may just have too small of a list to generate enough conversions.
 Make sure you’re creating your list with the audience that’s most targeted to your product.

 You can also re-work your idea based on the feedback you received from a beta test or from the initial launch.
 Change or add on to your product and re-launch it afterward.
 Whether your offering was a flop or win, you’ll need to optimize and re-launch periodically, so it’s okay to launch it as many times as you need.

-Setting Up a Product Workflow For Passive Income
+Setting Up an Automated Product Workflow For Passive Income

-Once you’ve put in the initial work, you can create a mostly passive process through HoneyBook thanks to the Workflows tool.
+Once you’ve put in the initial work, you can create a mostly passive process through HoneyBook thanks to their client workflow automation software.
 If you’ve built your content using HoneyBook files, you can set up a step-by-step process that automatically sends them to your clients once they’ve paid.

-The only step you’ll have to do manually is to send your clients an invoice when they’re ready to pay for your product.
+The only step you’ll have to do manually is to send your clients online invoices when they’re ready to pay for your product.
 Set clear expectations with clients that they’ll receive an invoice when they inquire through your contact form and include all the necessary information they’ll need about your product.

-Using the project types from earlier, and the connected contact form, you can make it so the workflow kicks off as soon as you’ve sent an invoice and received payment.
+Using the project types from earlier, and the connected contact form, you can make it so the automation kicks off as soon as you’ve sent an invoice and received payment through the online payment software.
 You’ll be able to send your content all in one automated email or establish a cadence for multiple pieces of content over a longer period of time.
 Be sure to include a thank you email at the end and let your clients know how they can continue to engage with your business.

 To learn more expert tips from other small business owners, visit our Chats With Small Business Owners webinar playlist.
 Professionals like Latasha walk us through everything from your client experience to your service pricing.